ShunKaidou/Library-Management-Project-DBMS/README.md

 # Library-Management-Project-DBMS
-A small project done as part of DBMS Lab
+A small project done as part of DBMS Lab (KTU 2019 Scheme)